 Finally, Aquinas purifies and clarifies the Aristotelian notion of magnanimity by presenting it together with humility within the category of courage and of temperance respectively.
 Yet, the object of both of these virtues is the same.
 They are to moderate the irascible passions of hope and despair.
 How do they do so?
 Magnanimity denotes steadfastness in confronting some difficulty.
 It inflames one’s spirit that is weighted down by despair.
 Humility, as Pieper poetically presents, “with its gazed fixed on the infinite distance between man and God reveals the limitation of these possibilities and preserves them from sham realization and for true realization.”
 Humility thus, for Aquinas, is not an external attitude but rather an interior decision of the will regarding the relationship of man and God.
 The humble person restrains himself from pursuing actions that he is incapable of completing given his deficiencies and the ontological gap between creatures and Creator.

 Virtue, as it is well known, is considered to be the mean between two extremes.
 The respective vices of magnanimity and humility are vanity (pride) and pusillanimity.
 St. Thomas, following the Philosopher, defines vanity as the inordinate desire for honor and glory.
 He writes: “Pride, superbia, is so named because thereby a man’s will aims above, supra, what he really is.”
 To desire to actualize one’s potential is a legitimate reason for action.
 Yet, to desire honor and glory as the highest good and apart from God is the source of evil.
 The right way to desire honor and glory is either doing so in such a way that God might be glorified by others or that others might strive to persevere in goodness.
 The trait of having too little of magnanimity and humility Aquinas calls pusillanimity, that is, small-souledness, faint-heartedness, excessive timidity, or petty-mindedness.
 According to Aristotle, pusillanimity is the worst vice and arises more often.
 It is a vice of the unwise steward who buried his talent in the ground rather than investing it.
 Pusillanimity is both an intellectual and a moral vice.
-It is a lack of self-perception, as well of the desire to exemplify them, in the greatest possible way.
+It is a lack of both self-perception and the desire to exemplify magnanimity and humility to the highest degree.
 In other words, faint-heartedness is a vice of mediocrity.

 There are two problems with the Angelic Doctor’s presentation of magnanimity and humility.
 First, he links the natural virtues of magnanimity and humility too strongly with the theological virtue of hope and because of this connection they do not play a role in the natural realm.
 In this sense, Aquinas praises humility and magnanimity, yet at the same time, contributes to their demise, since he limits them to the supernatural sphere.
 Secondly, Aquinas fails to connect magnanimity and humility to the Christian notion of vocation.
 The development of human nature can come only through the acceptance and growth in one’s God-given vocation.
 Hans Urs von Balthasar observes that the full flourishing of human beings is impossible without the acceptance of a God-given mission.
 Thus, it seems to me that Alexandre Havard is correct in returning magnanimity and humility back to their proper place by presenting them as natural virtues and by making them the essential characteristics of Christian leadership, which challenges the disciple to discover and live out his/her vocation.